 Here’s where we come in… to tell you to choose paper towels and other disposable paper products.

 Morcon Tissue is committed to providing your business with the sanitary paper products you need to keep your facilities and people healthy.
 To keep viruses at bay, we all know it is important to wash our hands with soap and water throughout the day.
 But did you know that a paper towel can also be your best friend when it comes to warding off bacteria and infections?
 Check out our paper towel post here for more information on their benefits over hand dryers.

 Only single use products like paper towels provide a bacteria-free washing and bathroom exiting solution.

-For a full guide of Morcon’s paper towel lines and product dispensers click here.
+Check out Morcon’s full guide of paper towel lines and product dispensers.